SimonLeeee/NodeJs-Project/README.md

-# This is a forum that use Node and Express to made.
+# This is a forum that base on NodeJs and Express.

-### Many function will add it , but now it isn't perfect.
+### I will complete many functions, but now it isn't perfect.